Selecting a listing duration

-When you list your item, you can select the listing duration for 1, 3, 5, 7, or 10 days.
-If you're using the fixed price format, you can also choose a 30-day or Good 'Til Cancelled duration.
-For items listed in eBay Motors Vehicle categories, the 10-day duration is not usually recommended.
+When you list your item, you can select a listing duration of 1, 3, 5, 7, or 10 days.
+If you're using the fixed price format, you can also choose a 30-day or Good 'Til Cancelled listing duration.
+For items listed in eBay Motors Vehicle categories, the 10-day duration isn't usually recommended.

-You can list items at a starting day and time you choose—up to 3 weeks in advance.
+You can schedule listings to start at the day and time you choose—up to 3 weeks in advance.
 You can create your listings at your convenience and control the time they start and end.

 What to consider

 Your buyers: Many buyers watch items for a while and think about them before placing a bid or using Buy It Now.
-So a longer duration may be to your advantage.
+A longer duration may be to your advantage.

-Shipping time: If your item is related to a certain event (for example, a ticket for a concert or a holiday gift), you should choose a listing end time that would give you enough time to ship the item to the buyer before the holiday or event takes place.
+Shipping time: If your item is related to a certain event (for example, a ticket for a concert or a holiday gift), choose a listing end time that gives you enough time to ship the item to the buyer in time for the event or holiday.

 Changing the duration

-If 2 or more hours have passed since you submitted the listing, you won't be able to change the duration of your listing.
+If 2 or more hours have passed since you submitted a listing, you can't change the duration of your listing.

 Seller requirements for 1-day listings

-For a 1-day listing, you need to have a Feedback score of at least 10.
-If you don't meet this requirement you won't see the 1-day option when you list an item.
+For a 1-day listing, you must have a Feedback score of at least 10.
+If you don't meet this requirement, you won't see the 1-day option when you list an item.

-Note: We can't guarantee exact listing durations because there are times when your listing may not be searchable when using a keyword or category search, until several hours after you created it.
+Occasionally, your listing might not be searchable with a keyword or category search for several hours after you created the listing.
 You can always find your listing by item number or through My eBay.

-End time: Listings end in whole-day increments from the listing's start time.
-For example, if you submit your listing at 1:14 PM on Sunday and select a duration of 3 days, your item will end at exactly 1:14 PM on Wednesday.
+Listings end in whole-day increments from the listing's start time.
+For example, if you submit your listing at 1:14 pm on Sunday and select a listing duration of 3 days, your listing will end at exactly 1:14 pm on Wednesday.

-Note: Fixed price listings and auctions with the Buy it Now option end immediately when a buyer commits to purchasing the item.
+Fixed price listings and auction-style listings with a Buy It Now option end when a buyer pays for the item.

-To see eBay's official time right now and a US time zone map, click the eBay official time link at the bottom left side of this page.
+To see eBay's official time and a US time zone map, click the eBay official time link at the bottom of most eBay pages.